TonyDeAlmeida/Start-here-java/README.md

 }
 ```

-<p>You need the reference to your mqttClient previously created to subscribe to the right Topic</p>
+You need the reference to your mqttClient previously created to subscribe to the right Topic
-<p>Then fill the different methods you implement</p>
+Then fill the different methods you implement

 ```ruby
 public void connectComplete(boolean reconnect, String serverURI) {
 ```

-<p>Once your MqttClient is connected, you will subscribe here : </p>
+Once your MqttClient is connected, you will subscribe here :

 ```ruby
 try {